metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

-- `url` (String) URL is the base URL for Venafi Cloud.Defaults to 'https://api.venafi.cloud/v1'.
+- `url` (String) URL is the base URL for Venafi Cloud.
+Defaults to 'https://api.venafi.cloud/v1'.

 <a id="nestedatt--spec--venafi--cloud--api_token_secret_ref"></a>
 ### Nested Schema for `spec.venafi.cloud.api_token_secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may be defaulted, in others it may be required.